African harp: Ancient Egyptian harps

 Towards the end of the Second Intermediate Period (around 1600 BC), new forms of harp appeared, above all the naviforme large bow harp, a head-high standing harp with a long, slender body that only gradually merges into the string carrier.
 In the Theban tomb TT367, which is dated to the reign of Amenophis II (second half of the 15th century BC), there is also a transportable, smaller, deep-arched harp of the singers (shoulder harp) and, for the first time, a small angular harp.
 The latter supplanted the ancient Egyptian bowed harps, which continued to exist at best in folk music or in surrounding areas.
-The Egyptian angular harp later made its way to West Africa, where it survived in the form of the Mauritanian ardin as the only angular harp in Africa.
+The Egyptian angular harp later made its way to West Africa, where it survived in the form of the Mauritanian ardin.
+The angular harp also appears further south, such as the angular harp used by the Efe people of the Democratic Republic of Congo.
 The portable shoulder harp played in the New Kingdom had a slender boat-shaped body and a strongly curved neck.